Developing your skills through creativity!

 Our programme of work include Learning Experiences in:

-And more generally in the fields of new technologies, audio, video and performance.
+- And more generally in the fields of virtual/physical collaboration , audio, video and performance.

 These multifaceted learning activities facilitate young people’s development of the types of skill-sets, aptitudes, resources and methodologies they will require for the workplace of the future.